• Skip to primary navigation

 You want to make an impact without being a nag.

-You want to gently point your daughters in the right direction without coming off as that preachy mom or worse, a hypocrite.
+You want to gently point your daughters in the right direction without appearing as that preachy mom or, worse, a hypocrite.

-In a perfect world, you could take these Words of Wisdom for My Teenage Daughter, print it off, hand to your daughter, and she’d live by it.
+In a perfect world, you could take these Words of Wisdom for My Teenage Daughter, print them out, hand them to your daughter, and she’d live by them.

 But you and I know we aren’t living in a perfect world.